 "For Buddhadharma to flourish throughout the world and the wishes of all living beings to be fulfilled depends totally on the development of qualified Dharma centers.
 Only Dharma centers provide Dharma teachings, study programs, Dharma books, and other necessary conditions.
 Without qualified Dharma centers there is no possibility of pure Buddhadharma developing."

-He has written 24 books, founded over a thousand meditation centers, established modern Kadampa study programs adaptable to different countries, trained thousands of qualified teachers, established a flourishing ordained community, and created the Temples for World Peace project to build a Kadampa Buddhist temple in every major city in the world.
+He has written 24 books, founded over 1,300 meditation centers, established modern Kadampa study programs adaptable to different countries, trained thousands of qualified teachers, established a flourishing ordained community, and created the Temples for World Peace project to build a Kadampa Buddhist temple in every major city in the world.